thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 relevant in device-to-device communication {{Section 2.1 of RFC7452}}), where server roles are determined dynamically and trust anchor distribution may be inconsistent.

-- Non-Root Trust Anchors: In some deployments, the client’s trust anchor may be an intermediate CA rather than a root certificate.
-The server, lacking knowledge of the client’s trust store, cannot always select a certificate chain that aligns with the client’s trust anchor.
+- Non-Root Trust Anchors: In some deployments, the client's trust anchor may be an intermediate CA rather than a root certificate.
+The server, lacking knowledge of the client's trust store, cannot always select a certificate chain that aligns with the client's trust anchor.
 To mitigate this, the client MAY include the Trusted CA Indication extension (see {{Section 6 of RFC6066}}) in its ClientHello to signal the set of trust anchors it supports.